The Life Sciences Law Review: China

 A special division within the NMPA is responsible for handling administrative reconsideration requests (the Administrative Reconsideration Office (ARO)) to challenge decisions made by the NPMA itself or its local offices.
 For complex cases and cases involving a challenge to underlying laws or regulations, the Administrative Reconsideration Committee (ARC), which consists of the commissioner and deputy commissioners of the NMPA and ranks higher than the ARO, will hear the case.

-The draft DRR has proposed a new dispute resolution mechanism related to drug applications.
-When an applicant disagrees with the CDE's rejection of its application, the CDE will organise an expert committee within 50 business days to review the conclusions and make a recommendation.
-If at any time during the registration period the applicant believes that a decision has not been objective or impartial, the applicant can file a complaint to the entity involved or its acceptance and complaint centre, which will handle that complaint according to internal procedures.
+The DRR contains a new dispute resolution mechanism related to drug applications.
+When an applicant disagrees with the CDE's rejection of its application, it may submit its opinion within 15 business days of the rejection.
+The CDE will evaluate the applicant's opinion and provide a decision.
+If the applicant still disagrees with CDE's comprehensive evaluation conclusion, the CDE will organise an expert committee within 50 business days to review the conclusions and make a final decision.129 If at any time during the registration period the applicant believes that a decision has not been objective or impartial, the applicant can file a complaint to the entity involved or its acceptance and complaint centre, which will handle that complaint according to internal procedures.
 Applicants have access to standard administrative reconsideration and litigation procedures thereafter.

 ii Judicial lawsuit